Bosnian arrested in Germany in connection with Paris Bataclan attacks | DW | 27.06.2019

 Sought by Belgium

-On November 13, 2015, Islamic State (IS) gunmen killed a total of 130 people during synchronized attacks on Paris' Bataclan music and nightclub, outside its national Stade de France stadium and several cafes.
+On November 13, 2015, gunmen linked to the Islamic State (IS) group killed a total of 130 people during synchronized attacks on Paris' Bataclan music and nightclub, outside its national Stade de France stadium and at several cafes.

 Responsibility for those attacks — allegedly coordinated from Brussels — was claimed at the time by IS, then holding swathes of Syria and Iraq.

-Further attacks claimed by IS in the Belgium capital in March 2016 killed 32 people.
+Further attacks claimed by IS in the Belgian capital in March 2016 killed 32 people.

 Traced during separate probe

-German media reports said the suspect was traced during a separate weapons control investigation against two Bosnian citizens conducted by Dresden prosecutors together with Germany's federal BKA investigative police agency.
+German media reports said the suspect was traced during a separate weapons control investigation against two Bosnians conducted by Dresden prosecutors and federal BKA police.

-Special BKA police commandos had arrested the Paris-implicated suspect at Bad Dürrenberg, south of Halle in Saxony-Anhalt, on the night of last Thursday, June 20.
+BKA commandos arrested the suspect at Bad Dürrenberg, south of Halle in Saxony-Anhalt, on the night of last Thursday, June 20.

 cw,ipj/sms (AFP, AP, dpa)